San Diego Bay Native Oyster Living Shoreline

 California State Coastal Conservancy, Katie Nichols (katie.nichols@scc.ca.gov)

-San Diego Bay was historically a shallow water system composed of significant intertidal habitat.
-However, decades of dredging and channelization have resulted in a loss of 42 percent of San Diego Bay’s shallow subtidal habitat and 84 percent of its intertidal mudflat habitat since the late 1800’s.
+San Diego Bay was historically composed of significant intertidal habitat; however, decades of dredging and channelization have resulted in the loss of 42 percent of San Diego Bay’s shallow subtidal habitat and 84 percent of its intertidal mudflat habitat since the late 1800’s.
 These modifications and associated shoreline armoring have resulted in the loss of most of the natural shoreline protection that marshes, oyster beds, and other intertidal and shallow subtidal habitats provided.
-Native Olympia oysters were a dominant native species in these areas of San Diego Bay until the early 1900’s when their populations declined due to over-harvesting, pollution, and loss of wetlands.
+Native Olympia oysters (Ostrea lurida) were a dominant native species in this area until the early 1900’s.
 Today, viable native oyster stock still exists in San Diego Bay, but a lack of hard substrate habitat prevents oyster populations from re-establishing.